IMG’s Investor Relations team, led by industry expert Karlin Conklin, answers our top investor FAQs.

 Detailed property performance reports, personal investment information and annual tax forms are all accessible through IMG’s online investor portal.

-Throughout the entire ownership period, you will visit your IMG Investor Portal dashboard to access:
+Throughout the full life cycle of your investment, you will visit your IMG Investor Portal dashboard to access:

 - Current performance metrics